2. Material Accounting Policies

 Accounting policies have been consistently applied except where a newly issued Indian Accounting Standards is initially adopted or a revision to an existing Indian Accounting Standards requires a change in the accounting policy hitherto in use.

 All amounts disclosed in the Standalone Financial Statements and notes have been rounded off to the nearest "Lakhs", unless otherwise stated.
-Transactions and balances with values below the rounding off norm adopted by the Company have been reflected as "0" in the relevant notes to these Standalone Financial Statements.
+Transactions and balances with values below the rounding off norm

 The preparation of Standalone Financial Statements in conformity with Ind AS requires the Management to make estimates and assumptions that affect the reported amount of assets and liabilities as at the Balance Sheet date, reported amount of revenue and expenditure for the period and disclosures of contingent liabilities as at the Balance Sheet date.
 The estimates and assumptions used in the accompanying standalone financial statements are based upon the Management's evaluation of the relevant facts and circumstances as at the date of standalone financial statements.
 Actual results could differ from these estimates.
 Estimates and underlying assumptions are reviewed on a year basis.
-Revisions to accounting estimates, if any, are recognised in the period in which the estimates are revised and in any future years affected. (refer para 2.2(V) of accounting policy).
+Revisions to accounting estimates, if any, are recognised in the period in which the estimates are revised and in any future years affected. (refer para 2.2(t) of accounting policy).

 2.2 Summary of Material Accounting Policies

-The Company presents assets and liabilities in the balance sheet based on current/ non- current classification.
-An asset is treated as current when it is:
+sheet based on current/ non- current classification.
+An asset is

 • Expected to be realised or intended to be sold or consumed in normal operating cycle,